bt-koch/ML-in-Economics/README.md

 # Machine Learning in Economics

 The goal of this project is to build an early warning system for fiscal stress episodes using economic data.
-At the same time, the traditional econometric approach of using logistic regression is compared to a more modern approach of using a random forest algorithm.
+Additionally, the traditional econometric approach of using logistic regression is compared to the random forest algorithm.

 ## Data